gabonator/LA104/resources/tutorial_building/readme.md

     ../../../../tools/elfstrip/elfstrip output.elf 2import.elf
     ```
     - If everything went well, it should produce **build/2import.elf** file

-    ## Linux
-    - Follow the OSX tutorial, provided scripts should work well
-    - Linux is more strict with the mismatched filename cases, during the compilation with provided scripts, you will need to fix few typos by renaming the file names or changing the include paths in code

     ## Windows
     - Follow the OSX tutorial, but rewrite provided scripts into batch files, it should be pretty easy, since there are just 4-10 commands